mlai-bonn/SeminarDeepLearning/s07_PracticalMethodology.md

 In general, the training error strongly depends on the problem we are trying to solve, the model’s architecture and other hyperparameters beside the learning rate.

 ### What is the benefit of randomSearch over model-based hyperparameter optimization?
 What has been a mitigation technique for it?

 Hyperparameter optimization algorithms must completely run a training experiment in order to extract any information from the experiment, unlike random search that have the opportunity to only experiment with promising hyperparameters.
 The proposed algorithm for mitigation can choose to begin a new experiment, freeze a running experiment that appears not so important/promising or to unfreeze/thaw a previously frozen experiment.

 ### What is the main idea of Bayesian hyperparameter optimization?

 Bayesian optimization, in contrast to Random search and Grid search, keeps track of the previous evaluation results which are used to form a probabilistic model from hyperparameter values to a probability of achieving certain scores for the objective function.

-### What if we have low test error, but after deploying the model we get bad reviews from the customer complaining about the system performance at real-time?
-What could be the reason and what steps should we undertake?

-The possible reason could be the inconsistency between the data that we used for training/testing our model and the actual data used at inference-time.
-So, it would be a good idea to start collecting a richer dataset that better reflects the actual data distribution.

 ### Debugging neural networks is a tough task.
 Why?

 - One reason is that we have no idea on how the algorithm should behave.
 - Another reason is that the parts of machine learning models are adaptive and depend on each other during training.
 For instance, the loss function, the weighting process and adjusting hyperparameters are adaptive parts that depend on each other.
 If a part failed, others part do not stop, instead, they continue their calculations with false measurements.

 ### In the example project of Street View transcription system, people used a CNN with multiple output softmax units to predict a sequence of n characters.
 But this assumes predicting a fixed number of maximum digits in the image.
 Wouldn’t it be more suitable to use an RNN instead of a CNN in this case?